JetBrains/kotlin-multiplatform-dev-docs/topics/fleet.md

    This is where the composable is used to launch the Android, iOS, and desktop targets.

 3. Select the `MainViewController.kt` file.
 You'll see the `MainViewController` type that is invoked from Swift code.
-4. Instead of manually browsing to find the Swift file that implements this functionality, navigate to it directly, by using the **Usages** action again:
+4. Instead of manually browsing to find the Swift file that implements this functionality, navigate to it directly by using the **Usages** action again:

    <img src="fleet-navigation.png" alt="Using cross-language navigation in Fleet" width="700" animated="true"/>